Bagley-Cater Building

-The Bagley–Cater Building, at 15 E. Tenth St. in Anniston, Alabama, is a Classical Revival-style commercial building built in 1908.
+The Bagley–Cater Building, at 15 E. Tenth St. in Anniston, Alabama, United States, is a Classical Revival-style commercial building built in 1908.
 It was listed on the National Register of Historic Places in 1985.

 It was deemed "significant as a well-developed local example of early 20th-century neoclassical commercial architecture.
 Distinguishing features of the building include the composition of Ionic pilasters and end pavilions with quoining and the fully detailed entablature embellished with swags."